 Judge Salter was born in Pasadena, California in 1948.
 As an “Army brat,” he moved throughout the country every few years.
 He attended high school in Northern Virginia while his father was stationed at the Pentagon.
 Judge Salter married a classmate from that high school, Mary Moulis Salter, in 1969, after graduating from Brown University and enlisting in the Army.
-The Salters have four children, three of whom are attorneys in Denver, Atlanta and Philadelphia, and six grandchildren.
+The Salters have four children, three of whom are attorneys in Denver, Atlanta and Philadelphia, and eight grandchildren.

 Judge Salter attended law school at the University of Virginia, graduating in 1976.
 He started as an associate with the Miami firm of Steel Hector & Davis, becoming a partner there in 1981.
 From 1987-2000, Judge Salter was a commercial litigation partner with the firm of Coll Davidson Carter Smith Salter & Barkett, and he joined the Miami office of international law firm Hunton & Williams in 2000.
 Judge Salter was appointed to the Court by Governor Charlie Crist in June, 2007, winning retention elections in 2008 and 2014.